‘Days Of Our Lives’ Spoilers: Will Horton Kisses Paul, Does Sonny Catch Them In The Act?

-Days Of Our Lives spoilers for the week of December 4 are pouring in.
-They are juicy and while some fans will love what happens, there are others who will be upset.
+Days of Our Lives spoilers for the week of December 4 are pouring in.
+They are juicy, and while some fans will love what happens, there are others who will be upset.
 The latest information confirms that Will Horton (Chandler Massey) kisses Paul Narita (Christopher Sean).
-When the smooch happens, Sonny Kiriakis (Freddie Smith) is approaching Paul’s hotel room.
+When the smooch happens, Sonny Kiriakis (Freddie Smith) approaches Paul’s hotel room.
 Do they caught in the act and how will this affect Sonny’s decision?

-Days Of Our Lives spoilers from Daytime Royalty Online reveal Sonny decides to visit Paul at his hotel room.
+Days Of Our Lives spoilers from Daytime Royalty Online reveal that Sonny decides to visit Paul at his hotel room.
 However, there is someone else that is already there.
 Sonny arrives outside Paul’s door right when Will kisses Paul.
 This happens on Thursday, December 7, just one day after Sonny’s decision.

 It isn’t revealed if Sonny catches them, but it is stated that the smooch occurs when Sonny arrives at Paul’s room.
 Based on this information, fans are speculating that Sonny does catch Will kissing Paul.
 This will be upsetting to him and might make him change his mind.
 There was a theory that Will and Paul would end up together.
 Due to the kiss, this is still a possibility.
 However, there is also the chance that Will is inside Paul’s hotel room.
 If the door is closed, then Sonny might not have any idea what is going on inside Paul’s room.

 That isn’t all that happens between the three characters.
-Days Of Our Lives spoilers from Buzzworthy Radiocast tease that Will flirts with Paul earlier in the week.
+Days of Our Lives spoilers from Buzzworthy Radiocast tease that Will flirts with Paul earlier in the week.
 So, the kiss shouldn’t come as too big of a shock to fans.

 I love I get to play at work ????
 Everyday is something new and exciting.
 Whether it's working on new scenes, new storylines, I get to work with great friends.
 My family.
 Along my journey, I have crossed paths with some of greatest talents and overall incredible people.
 You never know what the day will bring when working on a soap opera.
 Sometimes we sit in our room and wait to be called.
 Other days we are shooting 15 scenes with 3 wardrobe changes.
 In between the hustle, we are doing photo shoots and interviews. ????
 I feel blessed that even though I'm getting older, I get to show up to work and play make believe everyday.
 What is it that gets you excited about your job/career?
 If you want to share, I'd love to hear!
 Drop it in the comments below!???? @mrchristophersean @therealcmassey #pgnchallenge #entrepreneur #sonnykiriakis #work #nbcdays